ThomasSt0rm/VNI/Docs/StepsTaken.md

 I've created a small t2.micro server in Private subnet.
 To install and configure OpenLDAP I followed [this](http://www.itskarma.wtf/openldap-on-ec2/) guide.
 User info is stored [here](https://github.com/ThomasSt0rm/VNI/blob/master/Docs/Users.md)

+Once configured with default settings end users there is AMI (Amazon Machine Image) created.
+When needed to redeploy from scratch, I can use this AMI, so I don't need to configure OpenLDAP again.

+In 'Why' section there is also expalained why I chose OpenLDAP as identity provider.

+All the 'client' machines (AppServers) are also configured to allow authentication via LDAP.
+To do so, all I have to do is:
+1. Setup LDAP client (as in the guide above)
+2. Configure password auth in SSH daemon

+This will be done automagically by Ansible playbook, dynamic inventory script for AWS and tags "ldap_client: true"

+### Application Servers

+It is required to provide 2 Application Servers to run Docker containers.
+Since we need to have some sort of orchestration, there are my options:
+1. EC2 Container Service
+2. Kubernetes
+3. CoreOS/Mesos
+4. Docker Swarm

+My chose goes for ECS, all explanation can be found in 'Why' section.